webDevHi/RPS/README.md

-# RPS
-Rock Paper scissors game to be played in a browser
+In this project I create a barebones rock paper scissors game to be played in a browser.
+I demonstrate my knolwedge of conditional, functional, and iterational programming in javascript.
+I also use rudimentary git knowledge and html/css knowledge.